Annabelle Lindsay: Biography

 From 2009 to 2015, Lindsay represented the ACT State Team in the Australian National Championships in her age division, and was co-captain of the Under 14 and Under 16 teams.
-She played for the Canberra Capitals Academy team in the South East Australian Basketball League (SEABL), winning the team's Rising Star award for 2014, and dreamt of one day playing in the WNBA.
+She played for the Canberra Capitals Academy in the South East Australian Basketball League (SEABL), winning the team's Rising Star award for 2014, and dreamt of one day playing in the WNBA.
 In 2016, she was awarded a basketball scholarship to play and study at Minot State University in North Dakota in the United States.
 Her plans unravelled in April 2016, when she suffered a dislocated right knee, and underwent arthroscopy surgery.
 She was told that she would be playing again in four months, but her knee did not heal as expected after the surgery, leaving her with little cartilage in it, and signs of osteoarthritis.
 An MRI indicated that she would not be able to play sports like basketball.
 She attempted a comeback anyway, but this only worsened her knee.
 She relinquished her scholarship, and took a gap year in which she was a coach for Aussie Hoops, Basketball Australia's program for 5 to 10 year old players, and Basketball ACT's Sporting Schools programs.

 In May 2016, a friend sent Lindsay information about the Canberra Chargers, the local wheelchair basketball team.
 This is a mixed-gender team, open to players with and without disabilities.
 Playing for the Chargers brought an invitation to play for the Sydney University Flames in the Women's National Wheelchair Basketball League (WNWBL).
 "I'm playing with an awesome and very talented group of girls who I am able to learn a lot from," she noted, "It's a great experience to be able to play against athletes who I've watched on television playing for the Gliders".
 That year she was named the WNWBL's Best New Talent.